 Andy Citrin Injury Attorneys: Fighting for Gulf Coast Accident Victims

-Andy Citrin Injury Attorneys’ accident and injury lawyers have experience handling intersection crashes throughout Alabama, Mississippi, and Florida.
+Andy Citrin Injury Attorneys’ accident and injury lawyers have experience handling intersection crashes throughout Alabama and Mississippi.
 Using careful research, thorough investigations, and aggressive legal advocacy, we fight to help our clients get the justice and compensation they deserve after an intersection accident.

 Intersection Safety.
 (2018, October).
 U.S. Department of Transportation – Federal Highway Administration.
 Retrieved from https://safety.fhwa.dot.gov/intersection/